codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Default Value", "``0``"
    "Initial Version", "MySQL-wsrep: 8.0.34"

-INFO-level wsrep messages are logged with ``SYSTEM_LEVEL`` priority by default, as WSREP information level messages are crucial for troubleshooting replication issues.
+``INFO``-level wsrep messages are logged with ``SYSTEM_LEVEL`` priority by default, as WSREP information level messages are crucial for troubleshooting replication issues.
 However, if you need to use ``INFORMATION_LEVEL`` logging, you can use this variable to change the logging priority.

 The options are: